 Brushing the beard is also helpful in removing any food remnants and preventing these dudes from becoming smelly or unhealthy.

 If you ever wondered, yes, a goatee comes at a price: extra care and grooming.
 If you're a clean freak, know what you'll be getting into before getting a Bearded Collie.

 When he drinks, his beard will absorb water, which will inevitably drip all over your immaculate floors after he walks away.

 When he eats, his beard will absorb food, which will get dirty and smelly and will inevitably get you dirty, too, as he comes close to you for some cuddling.

 Cleaning up the floors after drinking and cleaning up the goatee after eating may not seem like that big of a deal, but expect some extra cleaning if your bearded dog loves to spend time outdoors.

-Airedale terriers love the outdoors and digging and romping in the yard.
-That beard in the meanwhile collects dirt, debris and even the occasional burr.
+Airedale Terriers love the outdoors and digging and romping in the yard.
+That beard in the meantime collects dirt, debris, and even the occasional burr.

 Cleaning it up after outings will help bring back this breed's majestic looks.

 These lovable pooches have shiny, silky coats and will grow goatees if the hair under the chin is allowed to grow unchecked.